 The work is physical and involves using a shovel or a backpack water tank or a torch.
 We can also use volunteers for jobs like photography and check-in.
 No matter what you do, you and your clothes will get smoky and dirty!

 You must stay for your entire shift and may not come late or leave early.
 It is too hard to safely keep track of people coming and going.
 We have fire shirts, helmets, and gloves for twenty volunteers.
-Fill out a volunteer form if you are interested in helping out.
 If you are not yet on our list to receive e-mail notifications of volunteer opportunities, complete the online volunteer form to be added to the list.
 Contact us early to ensure your participation!
-Meet at the Saint John's Fire Hall (see campus map) to sign in and receive safety gear.

 On the day of the burn, you will need cotton jeans, and a cotton shirt or sweatshirt for your outer layer; it gets cold in the evening.
 Wear leather boots or the heaviest shoes you have.
 Bring a water bottle that fits in your pocket or can clip to your belt.
 Dress for the weather and bring extra layers to keep warm.
 Wool is a good option that is both warm and non-flammable.
 We will furnish you with a fire shirt, hard hat, and cotton gloves.
 If you have leather work gloves, feel free to bring them.
 DO NOT BRING OR WEAR ANYTHING MADE OF FLEECE OR POLYESTER AS IT BURNS TOO EASILY.